kenny-zetaris/Documentation/tutorial/02Setting up the environment.rst

 Configuring Docker in Mac.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One need to make sure that both the VM and the tutorial docker should run within the same Virualizer.
+One need to make sure that both the VM and the tutorial docker should run within the same Visualizer.

 In our case its VMWare.
 Hence we need to setup docker to use vmware as the docker-machine driver.